Visiting a library during COVID-19

 You should not visit if you feel unwell or are self-isolating.

-We have installed safety measures in every library, this includes:
+We have kept these safety measures in every library:

 - hand sanitisation stations

 Using public computers

 We will continue providing cleaning materials to help keep computer spaces and equipment sanitised.